PiSaucer/book-c-plus-plus/docs/Chapter1/GameStats/GameStats2.0/readme.md

 int bonus = ++lives * 10;
 ```

-The prefix increment operator increments a variable *before* the evaluation of a larger expression involving the variable. ++lives * 10 is evaluated by first incrementing lives, and then multiplying that result by 10.
+The prefix increment operator increments a variable *before* the evaluation of a larger expression involving the variable. ++lives * 10 is evaluated by first incrementing `lives`, and then multiplying that result by 10.
 Therefore, the code is equivalent to 4 * 10, which is 40, of course.
-This means that now lives is 4 and bonus is 40.
+This means that now `lives` is 4 and `bonus` is 40.

-After setting lives back to 3, I calculate bonus again, this time using the postfix increment operator.
+After setting `lives` back to 3, I calculate `bonus` again, this time using the postfix increment operator.

 ```cpp
 bonus = lives++ * 10;
 ```

-The postfix increment operator increments a variable *after* the evaluation of a larger expression involving the variable. lives++ * 10 is evaluated by multi- plying the current value of lives by 10.
+The postfix increment operator increments a variable *after* the evaluation of a larger expression involving the variable. `lives++` * 10 is evaluated by multi- plying the current value of `lives` by 10.
 Therefore, the code is equivalent to 3 * 10, which is 30, of course.
-Then, after this calculation, lives is incremented.
-After the line is executed, lives is 4 and bonus is 30.
+Then, after this calculation, `lives` is incremented.
+After the line is executed, `lives` is 4 and `bonus` is 30.

 C++ also defines the *decrement operator*, –.
 It works just like the increment operator, except it decrements a variable.
 It comes in the two flavors (prefix and postfix) as well.

 ## Dealing with Integer Wrap Around

 What happens when you increase an integer variable beyond its maximum value?
 It turns out you don’t generate an error.
 Instead, the value “wraps around” to the type’s minimum value.
 Next up, I demonstrate this phenomenon.
-First I assign score the largest value it can hold.
+First I assign `score` the largest value it can hold.

 ```cpp
 score = 4294967295;